 Ninja Zai – The Ring of the Sun

 The seal of the ring of the sun gives a ninja limited elemental control.
 By connecting the ninja with nature, Zai allows the warrior to use the sky, the river and other natural elements in battle.
 At the lowest level of control, a ninja can influence poultry and rodents, forcing them into frenzied attacks against enemy warriors and strongholds.
 The mightiest ninjas are able to control larger beasts such as yaks, camels and elephants.
 On January 16, 1999, shinobi master Yamashiro Toshtoshitora controlled rock legend Meat Loaf for a full 16 minutes during the filming of Fight Club.

 Zen offers far more than the self-exploration and enlightenment typically sought by aging hippies and cross-legged, yoga obsessed MILFs.
 For the ninja, the seal of the hidden form offers the ultimate stealth weapon: invisibility.
 In the entire history of ninjutsu, only eight ninjas have ever been credited with full invisibility.
 Of those eight, six were never seen again.
 Witnesses saw the two remaining ninjas vanish and reappear during the legendary sake binge of 1333.
 Records taken during the 49-hour event also list 68 deaths, 16 marriages, 11 pregnancies, and the appearance of 4 levitating rabbits, an eight-armed giant and a laughing wall of fire.

-Are you a ninja?
-Have you perfected any of the nine ninja hand gestures?
-Please share your experiences, perhaps even your knowledge, with those who would dream to learn the ways of the dark shinobi.
-In the meantime, buy a set of ninja throwing knives.
+If you perfect any of the nine ninja hand signs, you shall gain much power.
+Please share your experiences — your journey to mastery — with those who would dream to learn the ways of the dark shinobi.